-Where an employee's sickness absence lasts more than seven calendar days, the employee is required to notify their Line Manager or Head of Faculty of the facts and submit a Medical Certificate stating they are not fit for work with the reason(s) why.
-The Medical Certificate, must be completed and signed by a medical practitioner and forwarded to the colleges HR manager to cover the period of absence.
+Where an employee's sickness absence lasts more than seven calendar days, the employee is required to notify the HR team and Line Manager or Head of Faculty of the facts and submit a Medical Certificate stating they are not fit for work with the reason(s) why.
+The Medical Certificate must be completed and signed by a medical practitioner and forwarded to the college's HR team to cover the period of absence.
 Thereafter, Medical Certificates must be submitted for any continued sickness absence on a weekly basis, or at those intervals determined by the employee's medical certificate.